chanshiyucx/blog/journal/004-interview-simulation.md

 That's a great question.
 This role at Repareo really appeals to me for a few key reasons.

 First, I'm genuinely interested in Repareo because it's solving a real problem that many people face - finding reliable car repair services.
-Repareo is doing exactly that by digitizing a traditional industry and making car services more transparent and accessible for everyone.
-The challenge of building a user-friendly platform with complex backend integrations is incredibly motivating to me.I really value working with teams that focus on quality and continuous learning.
+Repareo is digitizing a traditional industry, making car services more transparent and accessible for everyone.
+The challenge of building a user-friendly platform is motivating to me.

 Second, the role is a perfect match for my experience.
 The job description emphasizes a modern stack with React, Vue.js, Next.js, and TypeScript, which aligns perfectly with my experience.
 In my most recent role, I led the technical architecture for a storage management platform using exactly those technologies.
-With my 8 years of web development experience, I'm confident I can handle the technical challenges.

 Finally, the culture.
 The posting mentions a young, dynamic team.
 As an active open-source contributor, I really value working with teams that focus on quality and continuous learning.